opershai/camel-kafka-lost-messages-demo/README.md

 # camel-kafka-lost-messages-demo

-Project with test demonstrating potential bug when messages are getting lost (skipped processing) with Camel Kafka component when:
+Project with test demonstrating issue in [(CAMEL-18985) camel-kafka: messages are getting lost with "breakOnFirstError"](https://issues.apache.org/jira/browse/CAMEL-18985)

-- autoCommitEnable=false
-- allowManualCommit=true
-- breakOnFirstError=true
-- autoOffsetReset=earliest
-- maxPollRecords is greater than one
+## Description:
-- processing of a particular message failed several times in a raw
+Messages are getting lost with "breakOnFirstError=true" when processing of a particular message failed several times in a raw.

 ## Versions
 * java 17
 * Spring boot 2.7.7
-* Camel 3.20.1, 3.18.5
+* Camel 3.20.1, 3.20.0, 3.19.0, 3.18.5

 ## Test Scenario